Alexandre Constantinovich Chnéour

 As a young man, Chnéour had an early passion for butterflies.
-After travelling in Germany and in Switzerland, he studied at the Gurevich School of St. Petersbourg ans then at the Mihailovsky Artillery School.
+After travelling in Germany and in Switzerland, he studied at the Gurevich School of St. Petersbourg and then at the Mihailovsky Artillery School.
 He left there with the rank of lieutenant and became an officer in a mobile unit artillery.

 Decorated at the very start of the First World War, he joined the Russian Air Force in 1916 and started a short career in aviation.
 He supplemented his military training with studies at the Military Academy.